Azdaroth/active_model_attributes/README.md

 ## Usage

-Define you ActiveModel model class, include `ActiveModel::Model` and `ActiveModelAttributes` modules and define attributes and their types using `attribute` class method:
+Define your ActiveModel model class, include `ActiveModel::Model` and `ActiveModelAttributes` modules and define attributes and their types using `attribute` class method:

 ``` rb
 class MyAwesomeModel